armory/docs-cdaas/content/en/deployment/overview/index.md

 This is CD-as-a-Service's default deployment behavior.
 You cannot start a second deployment _of the same deployment name_ until the first deployment has finished.

-For example, you have an deployment called Potato Facts.
+For example, you have an deployment named Potato Facts.
 1. You start a deployment of Potato Facts.
 1. Immediately you start a second deployment of Potato Facts.
 1. CD-as-a-Service does not start the second deployment because the first deployment has not finished.

-### Deployment queue process
+### Deploy queue process

-CD-as-a-Service provides you with a simple deployment queue, which deployment requests enter if there is an in-progress deployment.
-Once the in-progress deployment is complete, CD-as-a-Service starts the most recent deployment reques.
+CD-as-a-Service provides you with a simple deployment queue, which deployment requests enter if there is an in-progress deployment with the same name.
+Once the in-progress deployment is complete, CD-as-a-Service starts the most recent deployment request.
 This minimizes the time for changes to go from PR merge to production, while ensuring reliable deployments.

 When multiple deployments enter the queue, CD-as-a-Service deploys the most recent deployment request after the in-progress deployment finishes.

 {{< figure src="deploy-queue.png" alt="When multiple deployments enter the queue, CD-as-a-Service deploys the most recent deployment request." >}}

-See the Deployment Config File [reference]({{< ref "reference/deployment/config-file/deploy-config" >}}) for how to configure the deployment queue feature.
+See the Deployment Config File [reference]({{< ref "reference/deployment/config-file/deploy-config" >}}) for how to configure the deploy queue feature.

 {{< include "dep-file/deploy-queue-unsupported-features.md" >}}